 - Have another pair of eyes review it before submission

-- Keep a running log of achievements – writing your next self-evaluation will be a breeze
+- Keep a running log of achievements – the writing process for your next self-evaluation will be a breeze

-Pro Tip: No matter what happens as a result of your performance review, those achievements are yours.
-Be sure to update your resume and professional profile – you never know when a new opportunity will present itself.
+Pro Tip: No matter what happens as a result of your annual review, those achievements and personal growth are yours.
+Be sure to update your resume and professional profile – you never know when career growth opportunities will present themselves.

-Performance reviews are rarely something we look forward to, but adding a self-evaluation to the mix doesn’t have to make things worse.
+Employee appraisals, especially self-performance reviews, are rarely something we look forward to.
+Still, adding a self-evaluation to the mix doesn’t have to make things worse.

-In fact, a well-crafted self-assessment could earn you respect, recognition, a raise, or even a promotion.
-So, follow these steps to write a winning self-appraisal and reap the benefits.
+Remember, a well-crafted self-assessment could earn you positive feedback, respect, recognition, a raise, or even a promotion.
+So, follow these steps to write a winning employee self-evaluation and reap the benefits.

 Article written by Laura

 Laura is a frequent contributor to Women Who Money and the founder and blogger behind Every Day by the Lake.